Capital Gains Tax for non-residents: UK residential property

 - defer payment until your normal due payment date

 You have 30 days from the date of conveyance to report your disposal and pay any tax due.
-You’ll get a penalty if you miss the reporting deadline and be charged interest if you do not make full payment within time.
+You’ll get a penalty if you miss the reporting deadline and be charged interest if you don’t make full payment within time.

 Calculate what you need to pay